Pediatric oral aversion

 A child with oral aversion strongly dislikes or is afraid of anything touching their mouth.
 This can lead to a refusal to eat, drink, be touched, or an overactive gag reflex.
 If left untreated, children with oral aversion can develop serious, possibly life-threatening complications.

-What are the signs and symptoms of a Pediatric Oral Aversion?
+What are the signs and symptoms of pediatric oral aversion?

 • Appearing hungry/thirsty, but refusing to eat/drink